Fall – leaves turn shades of browns and greens.

 *photo credit Rhode Island Francesca Woodman, Benjamin Moore *

-Posted on Oct 1, 2020, in poetry, WRITE TO RECOVER and tagged Children, Domestic violence, Domestic violence, Domestic violence Awareness Month, Emotions, female empowerment, Love, Mental Wellbeing, motherhood, Relationships, toxic relationships.
+Posted on Oct 1, 2020, in POETIC WORKS, WRITE TO RECOVER and tagged Children, Domestic violence, Emotions, female empowerment, Love, Mental Wellbeing, motherhood, Relationships, toxic relationships.
 Bookmark the permalink.
 27 Comments.